 The Graco Tranzitions (also called the “Wayz” at Wal-Mart) is an easy, convenient, affordable seat and recently overtook the Evenflo Evolve as our new best forward facing economy seat.

 A big selling point for the Tranzitions is how narrow it is, allowing for 3-across, if needed.
 This is great for people with smaller cars, and rivals similar higher-end seats whose selling point is 3-across.
-Though the seat narrow, it still fits older/bigger kids quite well (unlike the Evolve, whose head cushions were too narrow and squeezy).
+Though the seat is narrow, it still fits older/bigger kids quite well (unlike the Evolve, whose head cushions were too narrow and squeezy).

 We also love the dual cup holders and no-rethread harness, which allows you to easily move the straps up and down without having to remove the seat.
 Mind you, this is still an economy seat, so it has no steel reinforcement like many of the seats listed below.
 However, this fact also makes it lighter in weight, which makes it easier to move from car to car.